Feature Fusion for Online Mutual Knowledge Distillation

 In the previous experiments, sub-networks had to have the same architecture due to the architectures of the comparing methods.
-In case of DML, it is advantageous to be able to train sub-networks having different architecture.
+In case of DML, it is advantageous to be able to train sub-networks having different architectures compared to ONE.
 In this experiment, we compare the performance on CIFAR-100 dataset with a combination of two sub-networks having different architectures (case 2).
 The first combination is ResNet-34 and WRN-16-2 which has a relatively low depth and the second one is the combination of ResNet-56 and WRN-40-2 that has a deeper depth.

 Table \ref{table:MLM} shows that all networks of the two combinations using FFL method is better than those of DML.
-FFL also obtains a stronger teacher (fused classifier) and its feature maps require less than 4\% additional parameters compared to the parameters used in DML.
-In FFL, error of the fused classifier for the first combination and the second combination are 24.23$\pm$0.25 and 22.20$\pm$0.21 respectively.
-This experiment shows that FFL method can be applied even in the case where sub-networks have different architecture.
+FFL also obtains a stronger teacher (fused classifier) and its feature maps compared to DML.
+In FFL, the errors of the fused classifier for the first combination and the second combination are 24.23$\pm$0.25 and 22.20$\pm$0.21 respectively.
+This experiment shows that FFL method can be applied even in the case where sub-networks have different architectures.

 \textbf{Branch Expansion:} FFL can combine three different sub-nets to create meaningful feature maps and boost performances.
 After FFL with 3 branches (Res-32, Res-56 and WRN-16-2), each branch (same size as the vanilla) results in the error rates of 26.26$\pm$0.19, 25.21$\pm$0.38 and 25.31$\pm$0.21 respectively, which are better than vanillas by 4.7, 3.4 and 3.5\% respectively.
 With this, the fused classifier gets 22.66$\pm$0.22, which can generate fused feature maps with FM.